Dosugamea/drinker/README.md

 ## About drinker

-**As first, this is first project for me to learn laravel.
+**As first, this is first laravel project for me.
 Maybe writing bad code but don't attack me.
-If you enough kind, please make an issue with kind words.**
+If you're enough kind, please make an issue with kind words.**

 Drinker is a laravel web application for beverage review community.
 The web app focus on japanese softdrink or juices, not liquors.